From Performance Art to Local Food Systems Technology

 Supporting Sustainable Agriculture

-Local Orbit’s business model allows sustainable farming operations that do not have the resources to invest in websites and large technology projects to save money and time and focus on what they do best: growing crops.
-Providing tools that allow sustainable producers to more easily maintain direct relationships with local and regional customers has the potential to increase the farmer’s profits, improve local economies and even reduce dependence on fossil fuels.
+Local Orbit’s business model allows sustainable farming operations that do not have the resources to invest in websites and large technology projects to save money and time and focus on what they do best: growing food.
+Providing tools that allow sustainable producers to more easily maintain direct relationships with local and regional customers has the potential to increase profits on the farm, improve local economies and even reduce dependence on fossil fuels.

-Block expects to roll Local Orbit out to many more markets nationwide by 2012 – 2013.
-Of her long-term vision for the company, she said: “I want to see the company having provided new marketplaces and new business opportunities for farmers and entrepreneurial food producers and I want to see us providing business tools that have demonstrably supported local economies.”
+Block expects to roll Local Orbit out to many more markets nationwide by 2014 – 2015.
+Of her long-term vision for the company, she says: “I want to see the company having provided new marketplaces and new business opportunities for farmers and entrepreneurial food producers and I want to see us providing business tools that have demonstrably supported local economies.”

 Performance art may suffer in Block’s absence, but as Local Orbit continues to grow so too will sustainable agriculture, local economies and people’s perceptions of the connection between food, agriculture and communities.